tomkerkhove/promitor/docs/operations/index.md

 # Azure Resource Manager API - Consumption & Throttling
 Promitor exposes runtime metrics to provide insights on the API consumption of Azure Resource Manager API:

-- `promitor_ratelimit_arm_subscription` - Indication how many calls are still available before Azure Resource Manager is going to throttle us.
+- `promitor_ratelimit_arm` - Indication how many calls are still available before Azure Resource Manager is going to throttle us.
 Metric provides following labels:
     - `tenant_id` - _Id of the tenant that is being interacted with_
     - `subscription_id` - _Id of the subscription that is being interacted with_